Letis-mvg/Encoding-project-portfolio/README.md

 # Encoding-project-portfolio
-Encoding project portlolio for the course "Modeling Humanities Data with TEI-XML : Scholarly Editing and Manuscript Cataloguing in the Digital Age
+Encoding project portfolio for the course "Modeling Humanities Data with TEI-XML : Scholarly Editing and Manuscript Cataloguing in the Digital Age